Cray-HPE/docs-csm/operations/iuf/workflows/managed_rollout.md

 ## 4. Update managed host Slingshot NIC firmware

-If new Slingshot NIC firmware was provided, refer to the "200Gbps NIC Firmware Management" section of the _Slingshot Operations Guide for Customers_ for details on how to update NIC firmware on managed nodes.
+If new Slingshot NIC firmware was provided, refer to the "200Gbps NIC Firmware Management" section of the _HPE Slingshot Operations Guide_ for details on how to update NIC firmware on managed nodes.

 Once this step has completed: